 Honestly, no dog is perfect.
 But by asking all of these questions, you can be prepared and hopefully find a dog that is a perfect match for you and your family.

-Did I Miss a Adoption Question?
+Did I miss any important questions?
 I am always looking for input and opinions, if you have a question that you feel should be added, please comment below.